Curriculum Master Business Informatics

 Learning Outcomes:

-The students understand the various task fields and activities within the framework of the software development process and the productive operation of software and systematically master the challenges of organising different business-relevant software projects.
-The students are able to assess process models, can develop these independently and thus independently drive forward the conception, implementation and monitoring of professional software projects and the associated productive operation.
+The alumni understand the various task fields and activities within the framework of the software development process and the productive operation of software and systematically master the challenges of organising different business-relevant software projects.
+The alumni are able to assess process models, can develop these independently and thus independently drive forward the conception, implementation and monitoring of professional software projects and the associated productive operation.

 Superior module: